Sizing of event and completion queues. # # The number of entries on each queue will be (1 << *_size_shift) -- so # a

 # # Sizing of event and completion queues. # # The number of entries on each queue will be (1 << *_size_shift) -- so # a value of 10 would mean 1024 entries. # #eq_size_shift = 10; #cq_size_shift = 12; # # Sizing of send and receive queues. # # Note that this determines the size of the RX and TX rings that mlxcx will # advertise to MAC.
 It also determines how many packet buffers we will allocate # when starting the interface. # #sq_size_shift = 13; #rq_size_shift = 12;

-Updated by Paul Winder about 2 years ago
+Updated by Paul Winder over 2 years ago

 Per review feedback, the defaults are set based on the max. speed supported by the port.